UK Police Probe Carbon Monoxide Leak After Deaths At Care Home For Elderly - UrduPoint

 The care home is run by Agincare, one of the UK's largest independent care providers.

-At its last inspection October 2021 by the Care Quality Commission regulator, its standard of care was classed overall as "good".
+At its last inspection in October 2021 by the Care Quality Commission regulator, the home's standard of care was classed overall as "good".

 Recent Stories